Trewaters/BerkeleyJsDojo/Katas/Javascript/Sort/Sort-katas.md

 to be the value of the current index.
 4. Once you've iterated thru the array n times and completed the passthru, swap the value from the first index with the value of the last index that was set to be the lowest value in the array.
-5 .The start of subsequent passthrus will shift incrementally by one.
+5. The start of subsequent passthrus will shift incrementally by one.
 That will be the outer loop's function.

 ### Insertion Sort